Reasonable Doubt (album): Background

 In 1989, aspiring rapper Jay-Z was recruited by mentor Jaz-O to appear on his song "Hawaiian Sophie".
 He appeared on two more Jaz-O songs in the next year, but after Jaz-O was dropped from his record label, Jay-Z dealt drugs to support himself.
 He continued to pursue a rap career and appeared on two songs from Original Flavor's 1993 album Beyond Flavor.
 Jay-Z then caught Big Daddy Kane's attention and toured with him; they collaborated on Kane's 1994 posse cut "Show & Prove" along with Wu-Tang Clan's Ol' Dirty Bastard, Wu-Tang affiliate Shyheim, Sauce Money, and Scoob Lover.

 Despite the exposure he received from Kane, Jay-Z was still without a record deal.
 He began selling tapes from his car with help from friend Damon Dash.
-The success of his street-level marketing led to a deal with Payday Records, which released his first solo single, "In My Lifetime" and its B-side "I Can't Get wid Dat".
+The success of his street-level marketing led to a deal with Payday Records, which released his first solo single, "In My Lifetime" and its B-side "I Can't Get wit Dat".
 In an unconventional move, Jay-Z then spurned the record contract he had long sought and left Payday Records to form his own label, Roc-A-Fella Records, with Damon Dash and Kareem "Biggs" Burke.
 Jay-Z later explained that he thought he could do a better job of marketing his records on his own:

 Jay-Z rented a small, cheap office for Roc-A-Fella Records on John Street in one of the "dreariest parts of the busiest city in the world".
 Jay-Z and his compatriots thought of their low-rent headquarters as a "starting point" that would eventually lead them to Manhattan.
 In 1995 and early 1996, Jay-Z appeared on records by Big L and Mic Geronimo, further raising his profile.
 At this point, he was still considered an "underground" rapper with a "new jack" style.